 (a) General Limitations.
-The aggregate number of shares of Common Stock that may be issued or used for reference purposes or with respect to which Awards may be granted under this Plan shall not exceed 4,064,000 shares (subject to any increase or decrease pursuant to Section 4.2), which may be either authorized and unissued Common Stock or Common Stock held in or acquired for the treasury of the Company or both.
-Any shares of Common Stock that are subject to Awards that are not Appreciation Awards shall be counted against this limit as 1.78 shares for every share granted.
+The aggregate number of shares of Common Stock that may be issued or used for reference purposes or with respect to which Awards may be granted under this Plan shall not exceed 4,064,000 15,644,000 shares (subject to any increase or decrease pursuant to Section 4.2), which may be either authorized and unissued Common Stock or Common Stock held in or acquired for the treasury of the Company or both.
+Any shares of Common Stock that are subject to Awards shall be counted against this limit as 1.78 1.93 shares for every share granted.
 If any Appreciation Award granted under this Plan expires, terminates, is cancelled or is forfeited for any reason, the number of shares of Common Stock underlying any such Award shall again be available for the purpose of Awards under this Plan and added back to the aggregate maximum limit.
-If any Awards that are not Appreciation Awards granted under this Plan to a Participant expire, terminate, are cancelled or are forfeited for any reason, 1.78 shares of Common Stock shall again be available for the purposes of Awards under this Plan and added back to the aggregate maximum limit.
-If a Tandem Stock Appreciation Right or a Limited Stock Appreciation Right is granted in tandem with an Option, such grant shall only apply once against the maximum number of shares of Common Stock which may be issued under this Plan.
-The number of shares of Common Stock available for the purpose of Awards under this Plan shall be reduced by (i) the total number of Stock Options or Stock Appreciation Rights exercised, regardless of whether any of the shares of Common Stock underlying such Awards are not actually issued to the Participant as the result of a net settlement, (ii) any shares of Common Stock used to pay any exercise price or tax withholding obligation with respect to any Award and (iii) any shares of Common Stock repurchased by the Company on the open market with the proceeds of an Stock Option exercise price.
+If any Awards that are not Appreciation Awards granted under this Plan and added back to the aggregate maximum limit.
+If any Awards that are not Appreciation Awards granted under this Plan and added back to the aggregate maximum limit.
+If any Awards that are not Appreciation Awards granted under this Plan and added back to the aggregate maximum limit.
+If any Awards that are not Appreciation Right is granted in tandem with an Option, such grant shall only apply once against the maximum number of shares of Common Stock Appreciation Right or a Limited Stock Appreciation Right is granted in tandem with an Option, such grant shall only apply once against the maximum number of shares of Common Stock Appreciation Right sexercised, regardless of whether any of the shares of Common Stock underlying such Awards are not actually issued to the Participant as the result of a net settlement, (ii) any shares of Common Stock used to pay any exercise price or tax withholding obligation with respect to any Award and (iii) any shares of Common Stock repurchased by the Company on the open market with the proceeds of an Stock Option exercise price.